jhumelsine/jhumelsine.github.io/_posts/2024-11-27-abstraction-cohesion.md

 # Introduction
 This blog is a continuation of the previous [Abstract](https://jhumelsine.github.io/2024/10/30/abstraction.html) blog where I follow up with _Cohesive Abstractions_.

-Abstractions may reference other Abstractions, depend upon other Abstractions or have knowledge of other Abstractions.
+Abstractions may reference other Abstractions.
+In doing so, they depend upon and have knowledge of those other Abstractions.
 We want to ensure that when this occurs that the concrete implementations for these Abstracts are resolved consistently.

 # Cohesion and Coupling
-Before I describe the consistent management of _Cohesive Abstractions_, I need to explain _Cohesion_ and _Coupling_:
+_Cohesion_ and _Coupling_ are related and somewhat confusing concepts.
+Before I describe the consistent management of _Cohesive Abstractions_, make sure you understand _Cohesion_ and _Coupling_.
+The two previous blogs focus upon them:
 * [What Are Cohesion and Coupling?](https://jhumelsine.github.io/2024/11/07/cohesion-coupling.html) - Cohesion and coupling address when things should and should not be too sticky with one another
 * [Coupling and Cohesion – Take 2](https://jhumelsine.github.io/2024/11/22/coupling-and-cohesion-2.html) - Let’s revisit these concepts one more time

 # Cohesive Abstractions
 __Cohesive Abstractions__ are when coupled elements are abstractions, such as interfaces.
+Our goal is to ensure that the concrete classes implementing the abstractions are consistent in their given context.
 I’ll continue with an example to demonstrate these concepts.

 ## Call To Duty
 Let’s assume that you’re a developer on a military game, such as [Call to Duty](https://www.callofduty.com/), and you’re in the _Weapons_ development team.